 Fixed-rate mortgage – Essentially, this means committing to a single interest rate that will not change for the term of your mortgage.
 This strategy equalizes how much of your monthly payment repays the principal vs. interest.
 Fixed-rate mortgages are great in an economy where interest rates are going up, as you never have to risk paying higher interest rates.
 But in an economy where interest rates are going down, you could be stuck paying more in interest than the going rate.

 Variable-rate mortgage – With most variable-rate mortgages, your monthly payments float in relationship to the bank’s prime interest rate.
 If rates go up, your payment goes up.
 Variable-rate mortgages can protect you if interest rates are high at the time you arrange your mortgage; when rates fall, you’re not stuck with high-interest payments.
 In some instances, lenders will allow you to convert to a fixed-rate mortgage in this kind of situation.

 Types of Mortgages

 - Conventional mortgage – Aptly named because they are the most common type of mortgage.
-The lender will loan you up to 80% of the appraised value or purchase price of the property (whichever is lower) and you generally need to come up with the other 20% as a down payment.
+The lender will loan you up to 80% of the appraised value or purchase price of the property (whichever is lower), and you need to come up with the other 20% as a down payment.